 RICHARD: Hello.
 How are you guys doing?

 RICHARD: Thank you very much for taking my call.

-RICHARD: Well, I think these primaries are really (unintelligible) toward the American people because it gives us the best opportunity to get to know the candidates really well.
-A short primary, the American people don't have a really good sense of who these candidates are, except from the very regional bases where these candidates come from.
+RICHARD: Well, I think these primaries are really, faith for the American people because it gives us the best opportunity to get to know the candidates really well.
+A short primary, the American people don't have a really good sense of who these candidates are, except in the very regional bases where these candidates come from.

-DUNCAN: '76 and perhaps in 1980.
+DUNCAN: In '76 and perhaps in 1980.
 I'd have to look and see where they were in 1980.
-But there is an advantage in letting all the states play out, but there's also an advantage in the calendar and making sure that you have enough time from the time that you get your presumptive nominee until you get your nominee in the general election to raise the substantial amount of money that you have to have.
-And Barack Obama has changed that by taking public financing the last time and to have a chance to heal the party.
+But there is an advantage in letting all the states play out.
+But there's also an advantage in the calendar and making sure that you have enough time, from the time that you get your presumptive nominee until you get your nominee in the general election, to raise the substantial amount of money that you have to have - and Barack Obama has changed that by taking public financing the last time - and to have a chance to heal the party.

-It started in - this year early in the year and even though we didn't have votes until - I mean, started last year early in the year, even though we didn't have votes until early this year.
-I think that vetting was really good.
-Go back and look at, historically, there have been a lot of candidates over the years who put their toes in the water, formed committees.
-They've raised money.
-And then they decided that they didn't have what it took to run the national campaign and got out.
-So I believe that we have a pretty good balanced process right now that's almost self-correcting.
+It started in - this year, early in the year.
+And even though we didn't have votes until - I mean, started last year, early in the year - even though we didn't have votes until early this year, I think that vetting was really good.
+Go back and look at - historically, there have been a lot of candidates over the years who've put their toes in the water - or formed committees; they've raised money.
+And then they've decided that they didn't have what it took to run the national campaign, and got out.
+So I believe that we have a pretty good, balanced process right now that's almost self-correcting.

 CONAN: Mike Duncan, thanks very much for your time.
 Appreciate it.

 DUNCAN: Neal and Ken, it's good to be with you.

 CONAN: Mike Duncan, former chairman of the Republican National Committee, now chairman of American Crossroads.
 And of course, you're listening to TALK OF THE NATION from NPR News.
 And Ken, a couple of items we didn't get to earlier: a couple of interesting congressional elections yesterday in Illinois.